 Changing familes and the gender revolution (FAMGEN)

-The point of departure for the project is three profound changes sweeping across modern societies: women surpassing men in higher education, growing female labour force participation and more involved men in the family.
+The point of departure for the project was three profound changes sweeping across modern societies: women surpassing men in higher education, growing female labour force participation and more involved men in the family.
 This gender revolution influences the family formation process and is moving at different paces across countries, which calls for comparative research on the interplay between gender roles and the family formation process.

 Union formation patterns are also expected to influence childbearing directly.
-We argue that it is necessary to include the union formation process in analyses of couple specialization and childbearing because it determines the socioeconomic correlates of selection into unions, as well as how socioeconomic characteristics affect choice of union.
-While several theoretical frameworks have been developed to understand the interplay of new gender roles and family behaviour at the societal level, there is need for more theories to better understand the mechanisms at the individual level.
+We argued that it is necessary to include the union formation process in analyses of couple specialization and childbearing because it determines the socioeconomic correlates of selection into unions, as well as how socioeconomic characteristics affect choice of union.
+While several theoretical frameworks have been developed to understand the interplay of new gender roles and family behaviour at the societal level, there was need for more theories to better understand the mechanisms at the individual level.

 |Ragni Hege Kitterød Research Professor||Dr. polit.||+47 950 50 email@example.com|